gfontenot/talks/map/Map.md

 }
 ```

-^ Quick recap in case you aren't familiar.
+^ This is what Optional looks like

 ^ Optionals encapsulate the concept of a value's existence.
+It replaces `nil` in Objective-C

 ^ Can't use the value directly.
 It forces you to deal with the possibility of there not being a value

+^ That can be really painful for people if they aren't used to this idea.

 ---